-Through the history of automotive industry there has been a lot of changes in the systems that work behind the movement of the vehicles on road.
-It involved, engines, transmissions, tires, safety measures and many more.
+Through the history of automotive industry there has been a lot of changes in the systems that work behind the movement of the vehicles on the road.
+It featured several different components, including tyres, safety features, engines and motors.
 The purpose behind these changes was to come up with systems that need lesser attention and maintenance.
 The engines can be one of the best examples that has evolved to a great extent from being huge to the recent compact ones that are now successful products being able to produce more power while asking for lesser fuel.
 The advantages didn’t end here.
 The modern engines also have much lesser maintenance regime, that means lesser frequency in oil changing services and lengthier gaps in changing oil filters.
 But that doesn’t mean it has reached a stage when you do not need to attend to it at all.
 Hence, there are few issues that people face even with the latest modern engines that we would like to discuss here.

 To get an overall picture clear to our minds about the recent time car engines and their maintenance regimes, we asked the Smelterville Chevy dealer service center, and got the following insights:

 The Engine Oil Light

 The recent cars are more communicative to their users than ever before.
 But even the old cars used to have those oil warning lights, that usually are red in color to symbolize trouble and create an alert.
 This light illuminates to let you know when the engine oil pressure has gone down.
 It is an automatic system that won’t turn on unless the pressure is really down.
 So, if you see such warning lights, never ignore it.
 The warning expects you to shut the engine off instantly so that it doesn’t lead to any catastrophic damage.